VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/winning_params_linucb_ts.md

 | Oracle (clean) | LinUCB | +0.4 pts | Use when features are direct measurements or carefully validated |
 | Estimated (noisy) | TS | +25 pts | **Default for production** |

 **Key insight:** With oracle features, both algorithms perform nearly identically (LinUCB 9.42, TS 9.39).
-The dramatic differentiation emerges **only under feature noise**—TS maintains +31% lift while LinUCB drops to +6%.
+The dramatic differentiation emerges **only under feature noise**---TS maintains +31% lift while LinUCB drops to +6%.

-**Production implication:** Real e-commerce systems have noisy estimated features—inferred from clicks, aggregated from proxies, delayed from behavior logs. **Default to Thompson Sampling in production.**
+**Production implication:** Real e-commerce systems have noisy estimated features---inferred from clicks, aggregated from proxies, delayed from behavior logs. **Default to Thompson Sampling in production.**

 ---